HMertAcr/MaximalClique/README.md

 ## To Do

-* Create adjacency list
+* Change the creation of adjacency list to not bruteforce finding adjacencies
-  * function to create full list in one pass
-  * or function to create list for a given node
-* Use adjacency list to optimize
+* Check if the adjacency list implementations are fast
-  * checkClique
-  * checkMaximalClique by finding the intersection of the adjacency lists of the nodes in the clique
-* delete approximate and replace it with lexigraphicalBFS
+* implement depth first search for non-adjacency list
+* implement pivot algorithm for bron-kerbosch
+* combine the two implementations